HOW FAR WILL YOU WALK FOR WHALES?

 Walk for an hour or a day; complete your walk over a week, month or several weeks.
 Could you cover the equivalent of the Cotswold Way (102 miles) or the South West Coastal Path (630 miles).
 How about Lands End to John O'Groats - an impressive 837 miles?
 If you're dreaming of going further afield, a virtual Santiago de Compostela trail would see you clocking up 585 miles.

 Want to keep your sports team fit and motivated?
-Or work off the calories you and your colleagues have consumed whilst working at home?
+Or work off extra calories consumed whilst working at home?
 Walking the equivalent of Route 66 is a whale-sized challenge at an incredible 2,448 miles!

 We’ll add the distance you walk to our Great Migration total and, collectively, we will walk hundreds, if not thousands, of miles!

 We’ll help you every step of the way with suggested walking routes and simple ways to raise funds through your sponsored walk.
-Everyone who takes part will be entered into a draw for the chance to win some fantastic prizes too!
+Our top fundraiser will win a fantastic walking-related prize and everyone else will be entered into a draw for the chance to win a prize too!

 Walk anytime between now and the end of October.